Peter Berresford Ellis

 Peter Berresford Ellis (born 10 March 1943) is a British historian, literary biographer, and novelist who has published over 98 books to date either under his own name or his pseudonyms Peter Tremayne and Peter MacAlan.
 He has also published 100 short stories.
 Under Peter Tremayne, he is the author of the international bestselling Sister Fidelma historical mystery series.
 His work has appeared in 25 languages.

 Early life

 Peter Berresford Ellis was born in Coventry.
-His father, Alan Ellis, was a Cork-born journalist who started his career with The Cork Examiner.
-The Ellis family can be traced in the area from 1288.
+His father, Alan John Ellis (1898-1971), was a Cork-born journalist who started his career with The Cork Examiner.
+According to Ellis, the Ellis family (originally "Elys") can be traced in the area from 1288; his branch were stonecutters in Cork City from the early 1800s.

-His mother was from an old Sussex family of Saxon origin that traces its lineage back through 14 generations in the same area.
+His mother, Eva Daisy (1897-1991), was the daughter of Henry Randolph Randell, a house painter and decorator from an old Sussex family of Saxon origin.
+Her autobiography presents its lineage back through 14 generations in the Hurstpierpoint area.
 Her mother was of Breton descent.

 Educated at Brighton College of Art and the University of London, Ellis graduated from North East London Polytechnic (now part of the University of East London) in Celtic Studies in 1989.
 He also earned a master's degree in Celtic Studies from the University of East London (1993).